How are Governors appointed?

 - 4 Parent Governors, who are parents of current pupils at Allfarthing.
 Interested parents put their names forward when vacancies are announced.
 When more parents volunteer than are needed, parent governors are elected by the parent body of Allfarthing (1 vote per household).

-- 4 Community governors, who are members of the local community and are generally chosen for specialist skills.
+- 4 Co-opted Community Governors, who are members of the local community and are generally chosen for specialist skills.
 Generally, they will have registered with the local council’s database (SGOSS) and meet the Chair and the Headteacher before being appointed.

-- 1 Associate governor, who is appointed by the Chair of Governors for skills needed on the governing body.
+- 2 Associate Governor, who is appointed by the Chair of Governors for skills needed on the governing body.

-- 1 Teaching Staff governor, who is elected by the staff of Allfarthing.
+- 1 Staff Governor, who is elected by the staff of Allfarthing.